MaastrichtU-IDS/dsri-workshop-start-app/README.md

 📖 See the [complete documentation to deploy from templates](https://maastrichtu-ids.github.io/dsri-documentation/docs/deploy-from-template)

 1. 👨‍💻 Use your name to generate a unique **Application name**, e.g. `rstudio-vemonet`
-2. Use this storage claim name: **pvc-mapr-workshops**
+2. Persistent storage will create automatically.
-	- It can be found at [https://app.dsri.unimaas.nl:8443/console/project/workshops/browse/storage](https://app.dsri.unimaas.nl:8443/console/project/workshops/browse/storage)
+	- It can be found at [https://console-openshift-console.apps.dsri2.unimaas.nl/k8s/cluster/persistentvolumes](https://console-openshift-console.apps.dsri2.unimaas.nl/k8s/cluster/persistentvolumes)
 	- ⚠️ When copy/pasting the storage name it can happen that a space is added at the end. **Be careful to trim all spaces at the start and the end of the storage name** before starting the application, otherwise it will fail

-2. Use your application name as **Storage folder**

-3. Access the application you just started
+2. Access the application you just started

-	- 👩‍💻 You can find the URL of your application in the [OpenShift web UI **workshops** overview](https://app.dsri.unimaas.nl:8443/console/project/workshops/overview).
+	- 👩‍💻 You can find the URL of your application in the [OpenShift web UI **workshops** overview](https://console-openshift-console.apps.dsri2.unimaas.nl/project-details/ns/dsri-workshop).

 ---